Right Arrow

-For Innovation and Continuous Improvement Leads in manufacturing, the cycle of reactive problem-solving defines daily operations.
-Firefighting issues after they occur—like equipment failures, safety incidents, quality defects—could be prevented with video analysis.
-Traditional Gemba walks consume hours of valuable time while providing only snapshot views of processes, missing critical events that occur between observations and limiting the scope of improvement opportunities.
+For leaders in manufacturing, the cycle of reactive problem-solving defines daily operations.
+Instead of firefighting issues after they occur—like equipment failures, safety incidents, and process deviations—leaders can proactively deter them with Video AI.
+Traditional Gemba walks consume hours of valuable time while providing only snapshot views of processes, missing critical events that occur between observations and limiting the scope of enhancement opportunities.

 Understanding the fundamentals: Key concepts in modern manufacturing